 ICP has had the assistance of Johnson Winter Slattery (JWS), together with a forensic accountant and econometrics expert, to review public information to assess whether there is a shareholder claim emanating as far back as the Dick Smith (DSH) Prospectus.

 ICP Capital funded JWS to file a claim in the Federal Court seeking orders that the liquidator of DSH to provide business records including insurance and stock/rebate records to ICP’s client in accordance with sections 247(A) (i) and 486 of the Corporations Act relevant to ICP’s suspicion that DSH made representations in its Prospectus, and at various times in the period from its listing on the ASX until the appointment of Administrators, which gave a false impression to the market about the financial position of DSH and the value of DSH shares.
 These representations arose, at least in part, by virtue of:

 - DSH accounting for provisions and supplier rebates in a manner which appears to have inflated its gross profit, gross margin, net profit and EBITDA adn NPAT;

 - DSH apparently failing to adequately adjust the carrying value of inventories to recognise net realisable write-downs; and

-ICP obtained Federal Court orders for the production of the documents and now has funding for the claim from ICP Capital, with the claim hearing received leave to proceed by the Supreme Court of NSW on 9 February 2018 (Judgment).
+ICP obtained Federal Court orders for the production of the documents and now has unconditional funding for the claim from ICP Capital, with the claim hearing received leave to proceed by the Supreme Court of NSW on 9 February 2018 (Judgment).